Tuggeranong Community & Function Centre, Greenway - Tuesday & Wednesday, 7th-8th April 2020 from 9.30am to 4.30pm.

 Where: Tuggeranong Community & Function Centre, 245 Cowlishaw Street, Greenway.

-Cost: The early bird booking is $550.00 registration occurs before 5th October 2019 (GST included).
-The fee for registrations after
+Cost: The early bird booking is $550.00 registration occurs before 5th March (GST included).
+The fee for registrations after the 5th

 To register: Register and complete payment below.
 A Tax Invoice will be emailed to you.
 The payment needs to be completed before the